-2.1 Performance modelling - TSS & Nutrients
+Performance modelling - TSS & Nutrients

-The use of "look-up tables" in the Model for Urban Stormwater Improvement Conceptualisation (MUSIC) for bioretention nodes is primarily based on the FAWB specification.
+The use of "look-up tables" in the Model for Urban Stormwater Improvement Conceptualisation (MUSIC) for bio-retention nodes is primarily based on the FAWB specification.
 This has created an algorithmic bias against high nutrient content material irrespective of its actual leaching behaviour.
-However using actual CORE Specifications performance data from reference formulations (RFM1, RFM2) produces reasonable treatment results.
+However using actual CORE Specifications performance data from reference formulations (RFM1, RFM2) still produces reasonable treatment results in the model.
 Nevertheless CORE Specifications performance is expected to be greater than that indicated in the MUSIC model.

-The relationship between filter media Total Nitrogen and Orthophosphate content and treatment performance may be based on the inconclusive assumption that filter media with organic matter content ≤ 5 % leaches excessive nutrients.
-Examples in this report and studies by Al-Mashaqbeh, O., et al (2007) have demonstrated this is not necessarily the case.
+The relationship between filter media TN and orthophosphate content and treatment performance may be based on the inconclusive assumption that filter media with organic matter content ≤ 5 % leaches excessive nutrients; which this case study and studies by Al-Mashaqbeh, O., et al (2007) have demonstrated not to be the case.
 The following section elaborates and identifies how the CORE organic media Specifications can be modelled in MUSIC v6 to represent equivalent treatment performance compared to FAWB.